 Gooch et al. (2010, p.
 2) noted that the quantifiable amount of food waste represents “terminal food waste”.
 Gooch & Felfel’s (2014) revised estimates were based on new data on waste in sectors not previously accounted for, particularly seafood capture to processing, institutions and international catering.

-A range of methodological approaches has been used to examine food waste, including: archaeological excavations of landfills (Harrison, Rathje, & Huges, 1975; Rathje & Murphy, 1992); applying loss assumptions to national estimates of food supplies (Economic Research Service, 2011; Buzby & Hyman, 2012); household waste composition studies (WRAP U.K., 2011); structured interviews, and many others.
+A range of methodological approaches has been used to examine food waste, including: archaeological excavations of landfills (Harrison, Rathje, & Huges, 1975; Rathje & Murphy, 1992); applying loss assumptions to national estimates of food supplies (Economic Research Service, 2011; Buzby & Hyman, 2012); household waste composition studies (WRAP U.K., 2011; Parizeau et al., 2021); structured interviews, and many others.
 The varieties of methodological approaches combined with differing interpretations of food waste conflate estimates across countries and make identifying trends more challenging.
 To date, the majority of food waste research is conducted in industrialized countries and tends to explore the changing roles and preferences of retailers and consumers (Griffin, Sobal, & Lyson, 2009).

 For example, the work of WRAP in the UK focuses particularly on the private sector, although the organization does receive government funding.

 At this stage, waste minimization is completely integrated with demand-supply coordination.
 For details, see Goal 2, Demand - Supply Coordination.